 The good news is that if you have been using social media, writing blogs, and have updated your website at all in recent history (past 1 – 2 months), you’ve done more than you think.
 However, if you haven’t consciously applied any SEO strategies, chances are you need to do something if you really want to be found.

 What is that “something”?
-It could include link building, installing Yoast premium (for WordPress sites), exploring Google Analytics, restructuring your URLs, adding synonyms, adding internal links, evaluating your competitors, checking Google Console, fixing bad redirects, eliminating duplicate content, and so on.
+It could include link building, installing Yoast premium (for WordPress sites), exploring Google Analytics, restructuring your URLs, make better use of data, adding synonyms, adding internal links, evaluating your competitors, checking Google Console, fixing bad redirects, eliminating duplicate content, and so on.
 This is where we come in if you need help.

 SEO In 2019